DECSIS/docker-rabbitmq-clusterer/README.md

     docker run --rm -it --network=rabbitmqnet --hostname=NODE2 --name=NODE2 -e RABBITMQ_ERLANG_COOKIE='VERYSTRONGCOOKIE' -e CLUSTER_NODES="rabbit@NODE1,rabbit@NODE2" -e CLUSTER_GOSPEL_NODE=rabbit@NODE1 decsis/rabbitmq-clusterer

-If the container appears to be hanged is deafault rabbitmq-clusterer behaviour to wait indefinitly for all the necessary conditions to create the configured cluster so it is indicative of something missing (can be a missing running node, a network access problem or something alike).
+If the container appears to be hanged is default rabbitmq-clusterer behaviour to wait indefinitly for all the necessary conditions to create the configured cluster so it is indicative of something missing (can be a missing running node, a network access problem or something alike).

 ## Rancher Metadata based cluster